Action Chapel International

 Action Chapel International (ACI) is a Charismatic Christian church based in Accra, Ghana.
-The church was founded by Nicholas Duncan-Williams in 1979, and since 1992 has met in the "Prayer Cathedral" near Accra airport.
-It is the headquarters of Christian Action Faith Ministries (CAFM).
+The church was founded by Nicholas Duncan-Williams in 1979 and is credited as the first indigenous Charismatic church in Ghana.
+Its headquarters is the "Prayer Cathedral" on Spintex Road, near Accra airport.
+It is the headquarters of Christian Action Faith Ministries (CAFM), the original name of the church, which later became an umbrella organisation for the church and related institutions.
+The church's network of congregations is known as the United Denominations of Action Chapel International.

-Building

-Since 1992 Action Chapel International has met in the imposing "Prayer Cathedral" near Accra airport, although the building was not opened officially until 2002 and as of 2003 was still under construction.